-High production costs of recycled products compared with competing products sourced from virgin High processing costs due to small collected volumes.
-High transport costs (from collection to processing and from processing to markets). materials.
+High production costs of recycled products High processing costs due to small collected volumes. compared with comparing products assurced from virgin High transport costs (from collection to processing and from processing to markets) maberials.
 Cost of preparation of waste materials for transporting to reprocessing factors.
-Perception that recycled products may be inferior to those produced from virgin materials.
-Product quality Industry and community perceptions Market failures Significant drop in recycled product prices and consequential contract failure.
-Availability of supply - a lack of supply reduces demand.
+Perception that recycled products Product quality may be inferior to those produced from virgin materials. industry and community parceptions Significant drop in recycled product prices and consequential contract failure.
+Market failures Availability of supply - a lack of supply reduces demand.